-Butterfly meaning and symbolism have intrigued people for eons, as ancient folklore and artifacts with butterflies attests.
+Butterfly meaning and symbolism have intrigued people for eons, as ancient folklore and artifacts with butterflies attest.
 Among the Earth’s most exquisite beings, butterflies have inhabited the planet for roughly 200 million years.
 They are more ancient than we are, as the first humans date back to just 2.8 million years.
 However, butterflies are a “bit” younger than dragonflies, who have inhabited the Earth for 300 million years.

 Butterflies exist of their own accord.
 They are not here for us.
 Yet, exploring butterfly meaning and symbolism helps us to understand these beings better and to elevate our own level of consciousness.